Waqf (Amendment) Act, 2025: History

-Inception: Islamic invasion of India and Waqf
+Inception: Muslim period of rule of India and Waqf

-The first waqf in the Indian subcontinent was documented in the 12th century when Muhammad Ghori, after his victory over Prithviraj Chauhan, established Muslim rule in India and a waqf with two villages through a recorded grant.
+The first waqf in the Indian subcontinent was documented in the 12th century when Muhammad Ghori, after his victory over Prithviraj Chauhan, established Muslim period of rule in India and a waqf with two villages through a recorded grant.
 Under the Delhi Sultanate, Waqf properties expanded, with sultans like Iltutmish, Muhammad bin Tughlaq and Alauddin Khilji establishing and maintaining them.
 The Mughal Empire furthered Waqf development, with Akbar and Shah Jahan endowing significant properties, including the Taj Mahal.
 The system's reach extended into rural areas with Muslim community expansion and conversions.
-Funding for Waqf was generated through the revenue of endowed villages, which were often predominantly Hindu villages, and were utilised for mosques and madrasas.
+Funding for Waqf was generated through the revenue of endowed properties, and were utilised for mosques and madrasas.
 Waqf system gained a more formal modern legal structure during British rule in the Indian subcontinent under the still applicable Indian laws when Waqf Boards were formed in 1913.
 Mussalman Waqf act 1923 was established for the purpose of advising it on matters pertaining to the working of the State Waqf Boards and proper administration of the Waqfs in the country.
 Waqf is a permanent donation of movable or immovable properties for religious purposes without any intention of reclaiming it as recognised by Muslim Law.
 The grant is known as mushrut-ul-khidmat, while a person making such dedication is known as Wakif.